Bricktech2000/Notes/notes/reliable-source.md

 # Reliable Source

-#todo reformulate this note and add backlinks

-_evaluating information is a skill that requires practice_

 see [[finding-sources]]

 ## Peer-Reviewed Sources

-often regarded as highly reliable
+_often regarded as highly reliable_

 ### downsides

-- mistakes can still slip by
-  _whenever judgement takes place, mistakes can be overlooked_
+- mistakes can still slip by: whenever judgement takes place, mistakes can be overlooked
-- fabricated data is hard to identify
-  _fabricated data sometimes can only be identified by reproducing an experiment_
+- fabricated data is hard to identify: fabricated data sometimes can only be identified by reproducing an experiment
-- editor [[bias]]es can have an effect on publication _journals are more likely to publish an article that agrees with a certain [[bias]]_
+- editor [[bias]]es can have an effect on publication: journals are more likely to publish an article that agrees with a certain [[bias]]

 ## CARS method

-not a checklist, only a guide on what to consider
+the following is not a checklist, but rather a guide on what to consider

 ### Credibility